 Students were able to try out the GRID business game during the Careers Service workshop week at St. Marienthal Monastery.

 As Albert Schweitzer knew, "the most important art of the teacher is to awaken the joy of creating and recognizing".
-With the help of the GRID process management simulation game, this is exactly what was achieved during a workshop week at the St. Marienthal Monastery in Ostritz .
-First of all, the Career Service employees got to know the management game themselves with the support of developer Eric Treske and were able to pass on their knowledge to students on the "Integrated Management Systems" and "Integrated Management" courses as trainers and instructors on the second day of the workshop.
+With the help of the GRID process management simulation game, this is exactly what was achieved during a workshop week run by the Career Service at St. Marienthal Monastery in Ostritz.
+First, the employees of the Career Service got to know the simulation game themselves with the support of developer Eric Treske and were able to pass on their knowledge as trainers or instructors to students on the "Integrated Management Systems" and "Integrated Management" courses on the second day of the workshop.

 Mr. Treske gave a brief insight into the materials required and the basic rules, and the game could begin.
 The content of the game is the maintenance and management of a local infrastructure.
-This would be a challenge in itself if there were no disruptions...
+This would be a challenge in itself if there weren't any disruptions...

 The group can also choose which type of infrastructure they want to deal with.
 Do you want to deal with gas, water or electricity lines or would you prefer to plan a road, subway or train network?
 This decision already shows whose idea can prevail and how communication works within the game team.
-It is also important to determine who will take on a leadership role, who will act as a mediator and who will sit directly at the board as the executor.
+It is also important to decide who will take on a leadership role, who will act as the team leader and who will sit directly at the board as the executor.
 It is important to manage, calculate and ultimately implement the processes associated with the upcoming maintenance work in a target-oriented manner.
 This brings process management to life.

 The workshop was rounded off by activating team development measures with both groups, which focused on the topic of project management.
 In the practical part, a multi-course meal was then prepared for all participants in the conference center's event kitchen with appropriate time, resource and process planning.